wix-playground/stylable-components/docs/date-picker/datepicker.md

 A date picker allows users to select dates by using an input or a popup calendar.

 ## Elements
  * Input Component with Icon Component

+ UI Presentation of input with icon

+![Image of basic date picker](./assets/datepicker/DatePickerBasicInput.png)

 * Calendar View for selecting dates

-![Image of basic date picker](./assets/datepicker/DatePickerBasicInput.png)

-UI presentation of Calendar View behaviors:
+UI presentation of calendar view behaviors:

 * *Nothing selected or focused*